Mariusthvdb/custom-more-info/EXAMPLES.md

 <img width="215" alt="refresh" src="https://github.com/Mariusthvdb/custom-attributes/assets/33354141/9d57c2db-10c1-44af-9e0b-f0704331cb3c">

-When in storage mode (UI) home-assistant-query-selector takes care of that and your set on safe.
+When in storage mode (UI) `home-assistant-query-selector` takes care of that and you're set on safe.
+No need to refresh manually.